 March is very eventful, being Women’s History Month, Irish American Month, and (usually) a transition into spring.
 There’s a book out there for those topics and more.
 These nine titles offer just a taste of the new items hitting our shelves; we recommend getting your holds in now.
 If you want to learn more about the books everyone is buzzing about, sign up for our newsletter to receive monthly book picks straight into your inbox.

 Tomorrow is Read Across America Day and Dr. Seuss' birthday.
 In the spirit of rhymes and reading, we asked our staff what their favorite Dr. Seuss book was.
 So many of us grew up with these classic stories, and the memories of reading them have not faded away.
 We got lots of responses — are any of these your favorites?

 Your library card can get you more than just books!
-We have a huge digital collection – including TV streaming services, eAudiobooks, newspaper subscriptions, digital yearbooks, and more – that you can access for FREE.
+We have a huge digital collection – including TV streaming services, e-audiobooks, newspaper subscriptions, digital yearbooks, and more – and a full schedule of adult and youth programming, all available to you for FREE.
 If you’ve got questions about everything your library card can do, our staff can help!
-Here are a few of the things in the digital collection that we’ve been loving in the month of January.

 The Des Moines Fire Department celebrated its 135th anniversary last year, and the Iowa Association of Fire Fighters Local 4 in Des Moines is recognizing its 100th anniversary.
 To celebrate these momentous occasions, the department created a “Legacy Book,” honoring its predecessors and capturing the accomplishments of its current members.